AdobeDocs/pass.en/help/authentication/tve-dashboard-review-push-changes.md

 ---
 # Review and push changes

+>[!NOTE]
+>
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 TVE Dashboard allows you to review the changes made to the current configurations and then push it live to the server.
-Each time you make changes in your current configurations, the screen shows a notification to review and push changes.
+Each time you make changes in your current configurations, the screen displays a notification to review and push changes.

-To review and push changes, follow these steps:
+Follow these steps to review and push changes.

 1. Locate the review and push changes notification at the bottom of the screen.